akodakkal/SWE_TechnicalGuide/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Postprocessing.md

 ### 1.1 Including Cp values to the h5 files

 The output results from Kratos will be in format .h5.
-This result will not inbuilt contain coeffcient of pressure values.
-So we should add it to visuvalise it in ParaView.
+This result does not contain coefficient of pressure values by default.
+So we should add it to visualize it in ParaView.
 To do that,

 1. Add the script "add_cp_to_h5.py" to the directory "results" in your project.
 This file shall be found in the sample files we provided you.
-Take a look at the script, you should modify some values according with your simulation parameters.
+Take a look at the script, you should modify some values according to your simulation parameters.

 2. Load the default Kratos version at the cluster:
 ```shell
 $ startkratos
 ```
-3. Run the follwing
+3. Run the following
 ```shell
 $ python3 add_cp_to_h5.py
 ```